-A school psychologist is available to provide direct services to students, families, and staff regarding situations involving drugs, alcohol, emotional/social issues and academic difficulties.
-Services include short-term student or family counseling, psycho-educational assessment, parent training, suicide/crisis intervention, group facilitation, and program modifications serving to link students and families with outside agencies.
+A school psychologist is available to provide direct services to students, families, and staff regarding emotional/social issues and academic difficulties.
+Services include short-term student counseling, psychoeducational assessment, parent training, suicide/crisis intervention, and program modifications serving to link students and families with outside agencies.
 Students are referred to the school psychologist by parents, teachers, counselors, administrators, or through contact themselves to ask for assistance.

-Sierra unified is working in conjunction with Fresno County Superintendent of Schools' All 4 Youth counseling program.
+Sierra Unified is working in conjunction with Fresno County Superintendent of Schools' All 4 Youth Therapy program.
 Those interested in services are encouraged to contact the school psychologist for more information.